Phyllis Summers: 1994–present

 Phyllis arrived in Genoa City in 1994.
 She was a fan of rockstar Danny Romalotti, whom she drugged to get in bed with her.
 When she got pregnant, Phyllis altered the DNA results to show Danny as the father.
 Danny left his wife, Christine Blair, and married Phyllis, who gave birth to Daniel Romalotti Jr. Danny eventually left Phyllis.
 Intent on revenge, Phyllis ran down Christine and her fiancé, Paul Williams.
 They survived.

 Danny and Phyllis underwent therapy.
 Phyllis had an affair with her psychiatrist, Tim Reid; and taped them having sex to blackmail him into telling the courts that Danny and Phyllis should not divorce.
 They divorced anyway and Phyllis was briefly engaged to Tim before reuniting with Danny.
 Eventually, Brian Hamilton was revealed to be Daniel's biological father; however, Danny fought for custody and won, leaving town with him.
 During this time, Sasha Greene was blackmailing Phyllis before the custody case for Daniel, threatening to expose her of running down Christine with a car.
-The day before the trial, Phyllis murdered Sasha by setting fire to her hotel room.
+The day before the trial.
+She confronted Sasha for the last time about possibly tricking her when Sasha died unexpectedly in her hotel room.
+Sasha was seen clutching a tabloid headline before her death, indicating that she may have sold her story to a tabloid.
+Phyllis feared that she might have killed Sasha, but the judge proclaimed that Sasha's death was accidental, as Sasha was a known careless smoker and heavy drinker.

 Phyllis later had relationships with Malcolm Winters, Michael Baldwin, and Jack Abbott, before leaving town.
 She returned as a web designer for Jabot Cosmetics, but was later fired and went to work for Newman Enterprises.

 Phyllis married Jack and they learned she was unable to have any more children.
 She and Jack tried to get custody of his son, Kyle Jenkins Abbott from Kyle's mother, Diane Jenkins, and Phyllis tried to get Diane out of their lives.
 Diane set Phyllis up to be jailed for arson and attempted murder, but Phyllis was released.
 She and Jack divorced.
 In 2004, Phyllis' son Daniel returned as a teenager and she eventually bonded with him as mother and son.
 Phyllis later reunited with Jack and began working with Nikki Newman on NVP, a new company funded by Newman Enterprises.